 A simple issue to fix if your car drifts or pulls is tire pressure.
 You should frequently check your tires to ensure they are at the recommended pressure levels.
 If one side is low in tire pressure, your vehicle will pull to that side.
 Though a simple fix, if you let the issue persist, your tires will begin to wear down which will lead to suspension problems and high repair bills.
 If your tires start to wear, this is going to change the weight shift in the vehicle, causing your car to pull.
 Not only do you want to keep up with tire pressure maintenance, you want to prevent your tires from wearing down.

-An improper wheel alignment is another reason your vehicle will drift.
+An improper wheel alignment is another reason your vehicle will drift or pull to one side.
+One way to tell if this is happening is when your steering wheel points away from the road but you’re driving straight.
+High-pitched noises and vibrations in braking are another indication.
 Routine maintenance will prevent any alignment issues from occurring.

 The engineering of the road can also cause your vehicle to ride off to the side on its own.
 Roads are constructed with an angle for water runoff purposes.
 Due to the angle of the road, your vehicle may drift.